9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

   writeTVar toBal   (toQty + qty)
 ```

-Let\'s write a small function to try this out.
+Let's write a small function to try this out.

 ``` example
 transferTest = do